apache/brpc/docs/en/client.md

 ## Asynchronous call

-Meaning: Pass a callback `done` to CallMethod, which will be resumed after sending request, rather than completion of RPC.
+Pass a callback `done` to CallMethod, which resumes after sending request, rather than completion of RPC.
 When the response from server is received  or error occurred(including timedout), done->Run() is called.
-The continuation code for post-processing the RPC should be put in done->Run(), rather than after CallMethod.
+Post-processing code of the RPC should be put in done->Run() instead of after CallMethod.

-Because finish of CallMethod does not mean completion of RPC, response/controller may still be referenced by brpc and done->Run(), generally they should be allocated on heap and deleted in done->Run().
-If deletion is too early, done->Run() may access invalid memory.
+Because end of CallMethod does not mean completion of RPC, response/controller may still be used by brpc or done->Run().
+Generally they should be allocated on heap and deleted in done->Run().
+If they're deleted too early, done->Run() may access invalid memory.

-You can new these objects individually and create done by [NewCallback](#use-newcallback), or make Response and Controller be member of done, and [new them together](#Inherit-google::protobuf::Closure).
+You can new these objects individually and create done by [NewCallback](#use-newcallback), or make response/controller be member of done and [new them together](#Inherit-google::protobuf::Closure).
 Former one is recommended.

-**Request and Channel can be destructed immediately after asynchronous CallMethod**.
-They're different from response/controller.
+**Request and Channel can be destroyed immediately after asynchronous CallMethod**, which is different from response/controller.
 Note that "immediately" means destruction of request/Channel can happen **after** CallMethod, not during CallMethod.
-Deleting a Channel being used by another thread results in undefined behavior (crash at best).
+Deleting a Channel just being used by another thread results in undefined behavior (crash at best).

 ### Use NewCallback
 ```c++